 At first listen, the opening line had me.
 “You lift my heart up when the rest of me is down.”
 These were the saddest, most beautiful words I’d heard in some time.
 They were my truth.
-I was certainly down – irrational, confused, hurt, shocked, sad, and all of the above.
-But, in the midst of that, I was still happy about the little baby growing inside of me.
+I was certainly down – irrational, confused, hurt, shocked, sad, and more.
+But, in the midst of all of that, I was happy about the little baby growing inside of me.
 She was my joy.

 I played “Latch” a lot during this period of my life.
-Nearly every time I showered, I put it on.
+Nearly every time I showered.
 Entranced by its beautiful melodies that soothed my mind and calmed my spirit, I held my belly.
 Smiling.
 Swaying.
 Crying.
 Contemplating.
 I cried some more as my relationship with her father fell apart.
 There were three other women I learned about while carrying her.
 It was over, and I knew I could only save Anhsi, as best I could.

 I never lost sight of being a great mom.
-I listened to “Latch” over and over to help me stay focused on improvement.
+I listened to “Latch” over and over to stay focused on the good.
 Breaking down at any given time alone, I’d sorrowfully sing along, “yoooou, you enchant me even when you’re not around, if there are boundaries, I will try to knock them down, I’m latching on, babe, now I know what I have found.”
 Anhsi made me determined, and those perfect words made me strong.

 I regrouped.
 I forgave.
-I took responsibility for what I did.
+I took responsibility for what I chose.

 Time went on and the years started to pass.
-Now, we are at birthday three, and I’m thankful to say I came out on top and that this song provided a source of strength for me when I needed it the most.
+Now, we are at birthday three, and I’m thankful to say I came out on top.

 Disclosure and Sam Smith created an unsurpassable piece of work that will forever be a musical masterpiece in my book.
 I commend and thank them.